-General principles and procedures
+General principles and procedures applying to all grievances

-1. The Associate Dean for Academic Programs will be the first point of contact for submission of any written complaint.
-As the primary intake officer, the Associate Dean for Academic Programs will ensure that all potential grievances are handled according to these procedures and in an expeditious and timely manner.
-In the event that the Associate Dean for Academic Programs has a potential conflict of interest with a grievance, the Associate Dean for Research will oversee the grievance process as outlined below for the Associate Dean for Academic Programs.
+The Associate Dean for Undergraduate Programs or the Associate Dean of Graduate Programs, dependent upon student rank, will be the first point of contact for submission of any written complaint.
+As the primary intake officer, the Associate Dean will ensure that all potential grievances are handled according to these procedures and in an expeditious and timely manner (see grievance procedures 2, 3, and 5 for undergraduate and graduate students below).
+In the event that the primary intake officer has a potential conflict of interest with a grievance, the other academic Associate Dean will oversee the grievance process as outlined below for the Associate Deans.

-2. All complaints must be in writing and (a) outline the details of the matter, (b) provide relevant supporting documentation, (c) outline the informal and departmental processes that have been exhausted, and (d) specify the requested remedy.

-3. As outlined in the Bylaws, the Chair of the CGC will be the tenure-track faculty member who receives the highest number of votes.
-The Chair is responsible for assuring that a record of the CGC deliberations, investigation, hearings, and recommendation(s) is forwarded to the Associate Dean for Academic Programs.
+- 2. All complaints must be in writing and (a) outline the details of the matter, (b) provide relevant supporting documentation, (c) outline the informal and departmental processes that have been exhausted, and (d) specify the requested remedy. - 3.
+As outlined in the Bylaws, the Chair of the CGC will be the tenure-track faculty member who receives the highest number of votes.
+The Chair is responsible for assuring that a record of the CGC deliberations, investigation, hearings, and recommendation(s) is forwarded to the Associate Dean for Undergraduate Programs or the Associate Dean for Graduate Programs, respectively.
 If the Chair has a conflict of interest with a particular grievance, the tenure track faculty member with the next highest number of votes will serve as Chair.

-Conflicts of interest, or potential conflicts of interest, shall be disclosed to the Associate Dean for Academic Programs.
+Conflicts of interest, or potential conflicts of interest, shall be disclosed to the Associate Dean.
 Should a member of the CGC have a conflict of interest with a particular grievance under consideration, an elected alternate will serve in the adjudication of the particular grievance under consideration.

-4. The CGC will determine whether it has jurisdiction over a complaint or whether the complaint is the subject of a different policy or process on campus and whether informal or departmental processes have been exhausted.
-If a matter should be redirected to an appropriate campus office, then the Associate Dean for Academic Programs should assist the grievant in consultation with the CGC Chair.

-5. The CGC will suspend the investigation of a complaint upon request of the grievant.

-6. The CGC will forward its findings and recommendation(s) for remedy (if any) to the Associate Dean for Academic Programs, who will forward it to the Dean.
+- 4. The CGC will determine whether it has jurisdiction over a complaint or whether the complaint is the subject of a different policy or process on campus and whether informal or departmental processes have been exhausted.
+If a matter should be redirected to an appropriate campus office, then the Associate Dean should assist the grievant in consultation with the CGC Chair. - 5.
+The CGC will suspend the investigation of a complaint upon request of the grievant. - 6.
+The CGC will forward its findings and recommendation(s) for remedy (if any) to the Associate Dean, who will forward it to the Dean.
 The Dean (permanent, acting, or interim) of the College makes a final determination.

-7. All deliberations of the CGC are strictly confidential.
+- 7. All deliberations of the CGC are strictly confidential.
 Committee minutes and records are considered confidential and open to inspection only as required by law.
-Retention of the committee's records will be maintained in the Dean's Office or Student Academic Affairs Office in accordance with campus and College record retention policies, depending on the nature of the grievance.

-8. The CGC will report to the Dean and College Executive Committee (CEC) annually and at such other times, as it may deem appropriate.

-9. Modifications to these procedures will be recommended by the CGC and adopted after review and approval by the CEC.

-10. Grievances that are outside the scope of these procedures are addressed by the provisions of the University Statutes.
+Retention of the committee's records will be maintained in the Dean's Office or the involved student academic affairs office in accordance with campus and College record retention policies, depending on the nature of the grievance. - 8.
+The CGC will report to the Dean and College Executive Committee (CEC) annually and at such other times, as it may deem appropriate. - 9.
+Modifications to these procedures will be recommended by the CGC and adopted after review and approval by the CEC. - 10.
+Grievances that are outside the scope of these procedures are addressed by the provisions of the University Statutes.